Loading...

 Solution: (a) Two forces act on the car.
 The normal force perpendicular to the hill, $F_N$, and the weight force, $w=mg$.
 The weight force has two components that are parallel $w_{\parallel}$ and perpendicular $w_{\bot}$ to the inclined plane.

-From the following free-body diagram, we can calculate these components as \begin{align*} w_{\parallel} &=mg\sin\theta \\ &=(1500\times 9.8) \sin 17^\circ \\ &=\boxed{4297.86\,\rm N} \\\\ w_{\bot}&=mg\cos\theta \\&=1500\times 9.8\cos 17^\circ \\&=\boxed{14057.68\,\rm N} \end{align*}
+From the above free-body diagram, we can calculate these components as \begin{align*} w_{\parallel} &=mg\sin\theta \\ &=(1500\times 9.8) \sin 17^\circ \\ &=\boxed{4297.86\,\rm N} \\\\ w_{\bot}&=mg\cos\theta \\&=1500\times 9.8\cos 17^\circ \\&=\boxed{14057.68\,\rm N} \end{align*}

-Applying Newton's second law along the $x$- and $y$-axes on the hill, get \begin{gather*} F_{net-x}=ma_x \\ mg\sin\theta=ma_x \\ \Rightarrow a_x=g\sin\theta \\\\ F_{net-y}=ma_y \\ F_N-w_{\bot}=0 \\\Rightarrow F_N=w_{\bot}=\boxed{14057.68\,\rm N} \end{gather*} Therefore, the car's acceleration is \[a_x=9.8\times \sin 17^\circ =2.86\,\rm m/s^2 \]
+By applying Newton's second law along the $x$- and $y$-axes on the hill, we get \begin{gather*} F_{net-x}=ma_x \\ mg\sin\theta=ma_x \\ \Rightarrow a_x=g\sin\theta \\\\ F_{net-y}=ma_y \\ F_N-w_{\bot}=0 \\\Rightarrow F_N=w_{\bot}=\boxed{14057.68\,\rm N} \end{gather*} Therefore, the car's acceleration is \[a_x=9.8\times \sin 17^\circ =2.86\,\rm m/s^2 \]

 (c) This part is related to a kinematics problem in physics.
-The car is displaced along the hill by $\Delta x=55\,\rm m$ from rest, $v_0=0$.
+The car starts from rest ($v_0=0$) and is displaced along the hill by $\Delta x=55\,\rm m$.
 Its acceleration is also found in the previous part, $a_x=2.86\,\rm m/s^2$.
-Using the following kinematics equation and solving for $v$, gets \begin{gather*} v^2-v_0^2=2a\Delta x \\\\ v^2-0=2(2.86)(55) \\\\ \Rightarrow \boxed{v=17.73\,\rm m/s} \end{gather*}
+Using the following kinematics equation and solving for $v$, we get \begin{gather*} v^2-v_0^2=2a\Delta x \\\\ v^2-0=2(2.86)(55) \\\\ \Rightarrow \boxed{v=17.73\,\rm m/s} \end{gather*}

-(d) Apply the equation $v=v_0+at$ and solve for the unknown time $t$ as below \begin{gather*} v=v_0+at \\ 17.73=0+(2.86)t \\ \Rightarrow \boxed{6.2\,\rm s} \end{gather*}
+(d) To find the unknown time $t$, we apply the equation $v=v_0+at$ and solve as follows: \begin{gather*} v=v_0+at \\ 17.73=0+(2.86)t \\ \Rightarrow \boxed{6.2\,\rm s} \end{gather*}

 Problem (5): A box with a mass of $45\,\rm kg$ is held at rest by a rope on a frictionless ramp inclined at $30^\circ$.
 Draw a free-body diagram and find the value of the tension force exerted by the rope.